-Proposed COVID-19 Phase III Event Guidance for Public Parks & Recreation Service Providers in Washington State\
+Proposed COVID-19 Phase III Event Guidance for Public Parks & Recreation Service Providers in Washington State

-\Developed in consultation with Oregon Recreation and Park Association, California Park and Recreation Society, California Association of Recreation and Park Districts and Idaho Recreation and Park Association
+Developed in consultation with Oregon Recreation and Park Association, California Park and Recreation Society, California Association of Recreation and Park Districts and Idaho Recreation and Park Association

 On behalf of local parks and recreation service providers across Washington State, we ask Governor Inslee to consider variations to size limitations for large gatherings offered by public agencies in Phase 3.
-The request is to allow for variations when social distancing and event protocols can be managed in a safe and responsible way to limit contact and the spread of disease.
+The request is to allow for variations when social distancing and event protocols can be managed in a safe and responsible way to limit contact and the spread of disease and to provide consistency between religious, sporting, outdoor markets, and other public and private events hosted on park property.